hvdkooij/HomeLab/roles/raspberry_update/README.md

 Role Variables
 --------------

-This role rewuires no variables.
+This role requires no variables.

 Dependencies
 ------------